DivanteLtd/pwa-book/docs/01-Introduction-to-PWA-technology.md

 **Table of content**

 - What are Progressive Web Apps?
-- How to understand the term PWA
+- How to understand the term PWA?
 - Characteristics of Progressive Web Apps
   - PWAs are fast
   - PWAs are reliable